 It is very necessary to plan in accordance with the agronomy of one’s cropping pattern in order to reap any perceived benefits of whatever tillage system and implements one intends to use.
 Farming is not just about shooting in the dark and expecting to grow rich.

-The iQFarmer Tillage Manual will introduce you to simplified practical and profitable tillage systems through the use of the appropriate system/s and tools, covering:
+The iQFarmer tillage manual will introduce you to simplified practical and profitable tillage systems through the use of the appropriate system/s and tools,

 Download Tillage Manual